Healthcare in New Zealand: Restructuring of the healthcare system

-On 21 April 2021, Health Minister Andrew Little announces radical plan to centralise healthcare, will abolish all 20 District Health Boards and create a single health organisation called Health New Zealand, in a sweeping plan to centralise New Zealand's fragmented healthcare system and end what has been characterised as a "postcode lottery" of care.
-Health New Zealand will be modelled after the United Kingdom's National Health Service.
-The Ministry of Health will also create a Māori Health Authority with spending power, and a new Public Health Authority to centralise public health work.
+On 21 April 2021, Health Minister Andrew Little announced a plan to centralise healthcare, abolishing all 20 District Health Boards and creating a single health organisation called Health New Zealand, in a plan to centralise New Zealand's fragmented healthcare system and end what has been characterised as a "postcode lottery" of care.
+Health New Zealand would be modelled after the United Kingdom's National Health Service.
+The Ministry of Health also created a Māori Health Authority with spending power, and a new Public Health Authority to centralise public health work.

 In October 2021, the Sixth Labour Government introduced the Pae Ora (Healthy Futures) Bill to replace the country's district health boards with the new Health NZ.
 The legislation also formally establishes the Māori Health Authority and a new public health agency.
 The Ministry of Health will also play a stewardship role within the reformed health system.
 The bill passed its third reading on 7 June 2022.

+In November 2023 research showed that children with serious trauma were twice as likely to die in hospital compared to Victoria, Australia.